Timeline of HIV/AIDS

-This is a timeline of HIV/AIDS, including cases before 1980.
+This is a timeline of HIV/AIDS, including but not limited to cases before 1980.

 Pre-1980s

 Researchers estimate that some time in the early 20th century, a form of Simian immunodeficiency virus found in chimpanzees (SIVcpz) first entered humans in Central Africa and began circulating in Léopoldville (modern-day Kinshasa) by the 1920s.
 This gave rise to the pandemic form of HIV (HIV-1 group M); other zoonotic transmissions led to the other, less prevalent, subtypes of HIV.